Surviving a Season of Unfairness-

 However.

-We do have to recognize it, confess it to God and be intentional about changing the sinful behavior or attitude.
-When we do that God steps in with His grace and power and does more than we can ask or imagine in our lives and in the lives of our children and grandchildren (Ephesians 3:20)
+We do have to recognize the sin and confess it to God.
+Then we have to be intentional about changing the sinful behavior or attitude.
+When we do that God graciously steps into our situation with His mercy, grace and transforming power and does more than we can ask or imagine in our lives and in the lives of our children and grandchildren (Ephesians 3:20)

 Do not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it– Hebrews 13:1-2 NASB 1995